openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 getBoolean(resource: Resource): boolean

-Obtains the Boolean result corresponding to the specified resource object.
+Obtains a Boolean result based on the specified resource object.
 This API returns the result synchronously.
 This API is used for cross-package access in a multi-project application.
 It works by creating the context of the corresponding module to obtain required resources.

 **System capability**: SystemCapability.Global.ResourceManager